Shopify/slate/docs/index.md

 ## Getting started

 <blockquote>
+Slate works with <a href="https://nodejs.org/en/">Node version 6.x</a>, the current LTS (long-term support) release.
+This version is recommended over older versions of Node.
+</blockquote>

 The steps below walk through installing Slate globally and configuring your development theme to sync with your store.
 If you want the theme files without the build tools dependency, <a href="https://sdks.shopifycdn.com/slate/latest/slate-theme.zip" data-ga-track="slateZip">get the latest zip here</a>.
-</blockquote>

 1. Install Slate with `npm install -g @shopify/slate`.
 2. Create a new theme with `slate theme theme-name`, where `theme-name` will be a newly created folder.
 If you already have a theme locally, you can use the `slate migrate` command and [follow these steps](/slate/commands/#migrate) instead.